rubysolo/foray-progress/README.md

 # foray-progress

-A ClojureScript app to track progress on the foray Joy of Clojure book club
+A Clojure app to track progress on the foray Joy of Clojure book club

+## TODO

+- [x] store progress in db
+- [ ] twitter auth
+- [ ] update via ajax/clojurescript

 ## License